chevereto/blog/_posts/2023/2023-01-03-chevereto-tiempos-13.md

 ### Added support for RTL languages

 There are great news for Arabic, Hebrew, Persian and all the right-to-left languages as Chevereto v4.0.6 greatly improves the user experience for these.
-The user interface now looks the way it should be for users of these languages.
+User interface now looks the way it should be for users of these languages.

 ![rtl](/photos/2023/4.0.6/rtl.jpg)